jmeas/Shepherd/README.md

 ###The Four View Functions

-What you do inside those functions is up to you.
-You can load a template to display, gather data to echo, or send back an HTTP response.
+What you do inside these functions is up to you.
+Common things would be gathering data, loading an `html` template to display data, or send back some HTTP response.

 ####HTTP Responses

-It's really easy to reply with the most common HTTP header responses.
+It happens that it's really easy to reply with the most common HTTP header responses.
 Simply instantiate a new `httpHeaderResponse` object in your view, passing it the name of the response you'd like to give.
 For instance, a 404 error can be given by:

     new httpHeaderResponse( 'Not Found' );